OfferUp Fee Calculator

 The Logic Behind OfferUp's Service Fee Calculation

-OfferUp's service fee for shipped sales is calculated using a straightforward percentage-based model, with a crucial minimum threshold.
+OfferUp's service fee for shipped sales is calculated using a percentage-based model with a minimum threshold.

 The primary fee calculation is a percentage of the sale price: